Iskandar Muda: Conquest and reign

-Flag of Aceh region after it became an "Ottoman protectorate".
+Alam Peudeueng, the flag of the Aceh Sultanate, inspired by the Ottoman flag.

 The successes of Iskandar Muda were based on his military strength.
 His armed forces consisted of a navy of heavy galleys each with 600–800 men, a cavalry using Persian horses, an elephant corps, conscripted infantry forces and more than 2000 cannons and guns (of both Sumatran and European origin).
 Upon gaining power, he began consolidating control over northern Sumatra.
 In 1612 he conquered Deli, and in 1613 Aru and Johor.
 Upon the conquest of Johor, its sultan, Alauddin Riayat Shah III, and other members of the royal family were brought to Aceh, along with a group of traders from the Dutch East India Company.
 However, Johor was able to expel the Acehnese garrison later that year, and Iskandar Muda was never able to assert permanent control over the area.
 Johor further built an alliance with Pahang, Palembang, Jambi, Inderagiri, Kampar and Siak against Aceh.

-The conquest of Iskandar Muda, 1608-1637.
+The conquest of Iskandar Muda, 1608–1637.